Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 - Set FL_Studio_Path ( Write function to find on own, but make editable)
 - Set Processor_Type
 -  Launch at system startup
+- Toggle, auto export all projects you worked on today

 If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
 Save values for next run